*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 - Phillips–Fein, Kim.
 Invisible Hands: The Businessmen’s Crusade Against the New Deal.
 New York: Norton, 2010

 - Wright, Gavin.
-Old South, New South: Revolutions in the Southern Economy since the Civil War.
-Baton Rouge: Louisiana State University Press, 1986.
+Old South, New South: Revolutions in the Southern Economy Since the Civil War.
+Baton Rouge: LSU Press, 1986.

 - Ibid., 186. [↩]